Naida1710/simple_baby_tracker/README.md

 ## Future Features

+- I was wondering whether I should add hints about the amount of food or sleep a child needs each month so that parents would aim for that, but I decided not to include it in future plans because every child is different and each has different needs and doctor recommendations.
 - Allow users to create profiles for multiple babies under the same account.
 - Auto-save progress every few inputs to prevent data loss if the program closes unexpectedly.
 - Record the exact time for each data entry, not just the date.
 - Add password reset option.
 - Allow users to export their baby’s logged data as CSV or simple text reports.
+- Add the function to View Today's Summary for the Logged-in Users.

 ## Bugs